Educate

 When the live cell-based assay for the MOG antibody was developed in 20217, we were the first to bring the community together in an organized fashion in what is now our Facebook Support Group, MOG Antibody / Anti MOG Support and Info.
 The MOGAD Community had a great desire to pick a mascot that represented them in order to stand in solidarity against this horrible disease.
 We all agreed that the hummingbird was that symbol.

-For one thing, the colors of the ruby-throated hummingbird are teal and ruby rose.
-We often lose the ability to see red and blue when we get optic neuritis (ON).
-The blue is a component of the teal color of the hummingbird.
+For one thing, the colors of the hummingbird represent the colors we lose when we get optic neuritis (ON): usually red and blue.
+The blue is part of the teal color of the hummingbird.
 The other part of teal is green which is the color representative of the NMOSD community, especially those tied to the Guthy Jackson Charitable Foundation.
 MOGAD was once thought to be a variant of NMOSD as it shares many symptoms.

-But the personality and size of the hummingbird are the most important characteristics that tie this small bird to the MOGAD Community.
+But the personality and size of the humminbird are the most important similarity to the MOGAD Community.
 Despite being small, hummingbirds, like us, are fierce fighters, and exhibit strength, stamina, courage, tenacity, resilience, and a warrior spirit when faced with adversity.
 They are intelligent and beautiful and symbolize devotion and love as well as good luck.

 Our Financial Contributions to Furthering MOGAD Research